 - Member of the Policy & Advocacy Committee at Mental Health America (MHA) of the Central Carolinas

 The personal stuff:

-Carla is a divorced mom of three boys and three doggies.
-She is a proud member of Alpha Kappa Alpha Sorority, Inc. and enjoys the beach.
-Her favorite place to travel is the Caribbean.
+I am a divorced mom of three boys and three doggies.
+I am a proud member of Alpha Kappa Alpha Sorority, Inc. and enjoy the beach.
+My favorite place to travel is the Caribbean.

-Carla loves to exercise and has a rediscovered love of cycling.
-She rides her Peloton almost every day.
-It’s a great stress reliever and keeps her balanced.
+I love to exercise and recently rediscovered my love of cycling.
+I ride my Peloton almost every day.
+It’s a great stress reliever and keeps me balanced.
 Mental health matters as much as the physical!